 - 4 medium ripe bananas, sliced into thin, ¼ inch slices

-- 12oz Candied peanuts (recipe follows), OR - roasted salted peanuts or honey roasted peanuts
+- 12oz Candied peanuts (recipe in notes), OR - roasted salted peanuts or honey-roasted peanuts

 - Maraschino cherries (optional)

 - Add the cream, Nectevia, Fructevia, molasses, and butter to a large heavy bottomed saucepan.
 Bring to a rolling boil over medium-high heat.